Cycling rules in Denmark

-We can’t take responsibility for you not knowing or respecting national cycling rules, so please get informed before saddling up.
-Below we summarised the most important aspects to consider when biking in Denmark, but keep in mind that our interpretation of the rules does not represent the letter of the law.
+We can’t take responsibility for you not knowing or respecting national cycling rules in Denmark and cycling rules in Copenhagen, so please get informed before you saddle up.
+Below we summarised the most important aspects to consider, but keep in mind that our interpretation of the cycling rules in Denmark does not represent the letter of the law.

 LIGHTS | You must have one white light pointing straight forward and one red one pointing straight back on your bike.
 When used, they need to be fixed on the bike and can’t hang or dangle.
 Both head-light and tail-light must be clearly visible from at least 300 meters away, as well as from the side.
 You are required to carry lights at all times during the day, even if you’re not using them.